apache/opennlp/dev/README-hunspell-dictionaries.md

 ## What the engine supports

 Supported affix features: `PFX` and `SFX` rules with strip strings, character-class conditions, cross-product combination of one prefix with one suffix, twofold suffixes through continuation classes, `FLAG` modes `char`, `UTF-8`, `long`, and `num`, the `AF` flag alias table, the `SET` encoding declaration, compound decomposition under `COMPOUNDFLAG`, the positional `COMPOUNDBEGIN`/`COMPOUNDMIDDLE`/`COMPOUNDEND` flags, `COMPOUNDMIN`, `COMPOUNDWORDMAX`, `COMPOUNDPERMITFLAG`, `COMPOUNDFORBIDFLAG`, and the `CHECKCOMPOUNDDUP`/`CHECKCOMPOUNDCASE`/`CHECKCOMPOUNDTRIPLE` declarations (compound parts stand on their entries alone or on an entry plus one affix, the zero and dash suffixes dictionaries position linking forms with included), the blocking flags `NEEDAFFIX` (alias `PSEUDOROOT`), `ONLYINCOMPOUND`, and `FORBIDDENWORD`, which keep virtual stems, compound-only parts, and forbidden words out of the reported analyses, and `CIRCUMFIX`, which binds marked prefix and suffix halves to one another as in the German `ge...t` participle.
 Directives that would change stems when ignored (`ICONV`, `OCONV`, `COMPLEXPREFIXES`) fail at load time.
 Cosmetic tables such as `REP`, `MAP`, and `KEY` are skipped, so analyses that would need them are missed rather than invented.
 A malformed `.aff` file fails loudly at load time with the offending line number in the message.
+Each affix or dictionary stream is rejected when it exceeds `HunspellDictionary.MAX_STREAM_BYTES` (64 MiB).